ShiromiyaG/RVC-AI-Cover-Maker/README.md

 - Make Spectrogram ensemble

 ## Planned Features
-- Find a way to install dependencies faster (If you know how, please contact me)
+- Find a way to install dependencies faster (If you know how, please open an issue or a pull request)
 - Maybe fix the mess of code I've made

 ## Credits